Rajas con Crema are flame roasted poblano chiles, cut into strips and cooked with onions, Mexican cream, and Monterey Jack cheese. Delicious!

 - 1/2 cup grated Monterey Jack cheese

-2 When the chiles are cool to touch, remove them from the bag.
+3 Wipe away the charred bits: When the chiles are cool to touch, remove them from the bowl.
 Working over a sink (this part is messy) use your fingers or a damp towel to strip off the blackened parts.
 Try to avoid running the chiles themselves under water, as that may wash away some good flavor.
 But you may find it easier to rinse your hands with water as you are stripping the blackened bits off.

 Serve with warmed corn or flour tortillas.